UltraViolentLight/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 ### Github tags
 All release branches should be tagged as such, e.g. `celo-contracts-N`.
 Each should include a summary of the release contents.

+### Contracts
+Every deployed smart contract has its current version number as a constant which is publicly accessible via the `getVersion()` function, which returns the storage, major, minor, and patch version.
+Version number is encoded in the Solidity source and updated as part of code changes.

+Contracts deployed to a live network without the `getVersion()` function, such as the original set of core contracts, are to be considered version `1.0.0.0`.

 ## Build process
-A new release can be built by running the following script:
+A new release can be built by running the following script from branch containing the new release contracts:

 ```bash
 yarn run release-contracts -d $CURRENTLY_RELEASED_BRANCH -f $FROM_ADDRESS -n $NETWORK